Capper-Dev/DVinyl/docs/api-keys.md

 # 🔑 API Configuration

 DVinyl relies on external APIs to fetch album data and visuals.
-Follow these steps to get your Discogs & Google API keys.
+Follow these steps to get your Discogs & Google Books & TMDB API keys.
+> You can have every key for **free**.

 ## 🎵 Discogs API (Required)

 *Used for fetching album metadata, tracklists, and market value.*

 1. Log in to [Discogs.com](https://www.discogs.com/).